 This is a very fattening but a very fun and showy way to use the beets from our farm share.

-The recipe comes from Michael Collins, the chef at Ponte Restaurante in Shelburne Falls.
+The recipe comes from Chef Michael Collins of Colrain..
 If you have high-speed internet, you can watch Michael prepare the beets with Wilder Brook Farm member Tinky Weisblat by clicking “play” on the video below the recipe.

 Just in case you can’t watch videos (Tinky can’t!), Tinky has provided the recipe.